sgnconnects/compose-to-easypanel/README.md

 ### Create The Services

-after you did copy the schema you can go to your easypanel Dashboard go to `your-project`, select `templates` and scroll all the way down to **developer** an then click `Create from Schema`
+after you copied the schema you can go to your easypanel Dashboard.
+Go to `your-project`, select `templates` and scroll all the way down to **developer** an then click `Create from Schema`

 ## Supported Docker Compose Properties